Package com.github.tommyettinger.random

 setStateD

-public void setStateD(long stateD) Sets the fourth part of the state by casting the parameter to an int.- Parameters:
+public void setStateD(int stateD) Sets the fourth part of the state to the given int.- Parameters:

 -